tier4/driving_log_replayer_v2/docs/overview/index.en.md

 # Overview

-log_evaluator is a package that runs Autoware in an open loop by supplying previously recorded input data using log(rosbag2) API.
+driving_log_replayer_v2 is a package that runs Autoware in an open loop by supplying previously recorded input data using log(rosbag2) API.
 The package gathers information and evaluates topics output produced by Autoware.
 Its use is to test the software regression and check Autoware's performance of sensing, localization, and perception components.